Join Wildtrax in AFRICA doing REAL CONSERVATION with Wildlife ACT conducting REAL RESEARCH for REAL SOLUTIONS in SOUTH AFRICA

 Wildlife ACT was founded and has always existed to support real conservation work where it is needed most.
 Numerous Game Reserves within South Africa cannot afford to fund a dedicated monitoring team within their boundaries, due to budget limitations and staff shortages.
 Wildlife ACT has come to these reserves with the proposal to provide this priority species Monitoring service, free of charge, in order to ensure the safety of these endangered species.

-Wildlife ACT works on six different Game Reserves in which their work has been approved and contracted directly by the Management authority of each Reserve, to perform this critical and essential conservation work for those Reserves, at no cost to the reserve themselves.
+Wildlife ACT works on five different Game Reserves in which their work has been approved and contracted directly by the Management authority of each Reserve, to perform this critical and essential conservation work for those Reserves, at no cost to the reserve themselves.

 Getting involved with Wildlife ACT means that you can actively help endangered and priority wildlife species conservation.
 The reserves on which we work mainly focus on research into African Wild Dog, Cheetah, Black Rhino and Vultures; however, Elephant, Lion, Leopard and White Rhino are also monitored.